xonixx/mdbooker/README.md

 # mdbooker

-Converts your README.md into a documentation site (via [mdBook](https://github.com/rust-lang/mdBook))
+Converts your README.md into a documentation site (via [mdBook](https://github.com/rust-lang/mdBook)).

+It works by splitting README.md file into multiple .md documents based on title.
+It also generates the SUMMARY.md.

 ## Demo